Labial reduction and correction

 Sometimes, particularly where there has been massive weight loss, the

-lower trunk and back.
+lower trunk and lower back into a “belt lipectomy”.
 This is major surgery.

 Alternative forms of management consist of not excising surgically the areas